Marianna Guagliano

-My name is Marianna Guagliano and I am a post-doc researcher at the Department of Chemistry, Materials and Chemical Engineering “Giulio Natta” at the Politecnico di Milano.
-My work focuses on the development of sustainable materials from waste biomass, with the aim of transforming agricultural residues into new resources useful for the environment and technological innovation.
+My name is Marianna Guagliano and I am a postdoctoral researcher at the Department of Chemistry, Materials and Chemical Engineering “Giulio Natta” at Politecnico di Milano.
+My doctoral work focused on the development of sustainable materials from waste biomass, with the aim of transforming agricultural residues into new resources useful for the environment and technological innovation.
+Currently, I am dedicated to developing innovative methods for the recovery of rare earth elements using circular materials.

-I was born in Voghera and raised in Pavia, the city where I began my scientific journey by studying Biotechnology at the University of Pavia.
-My curiosity about materials and their potential to address environmental challenges then led me to the Politecnico di Milano, where I earned a PhD in Materials Engineering.
+I grew up in Pavia, a city where I began my scientific journey by studying Biotechnology at the University of Pavia.
+My curiosity about materials and their potential then led me to the Politecnico di Milano, where I earned a PhD in Materials Engineering.

 During my research journey, I focused on the valorization of chestnut supply chain waste through the production of biochar, a vegetal charcoal that can be used both for environmental applications, such as water treatment, and for innovative applications in the veterinary sector.